SysBioInra/rbatools/README.md

 #### Example_workflows_rba_tools_Ecoli.ipynb
 Example applications and workflows with E.coli model.
 (Please note significantly longer computation times, than with B.subtilis model)

-## Running

-### scripts

-We provided scripts with basic functionalities of rbatools in the subdirectory "scripts":

-#### run_growth_rate_optimization.py

-This script runs a growth-rate optimisation and stores the obtained results as sbtab.
-The arguments to provide are an rba-model and the optional arguments for the used lp-solver (default: swiglpk) and the path where the results should be stored.
-To run it, execute the following command in your terminal:

-    python run_growth_rate_optimization.py path/to/rba/model --lp-solver cplex OR swiglpk --output-dir dedicated/location/of/results

-#### generate_sbtab_of_model_for_html.py

-This script imports an rba-model and exports its component-structure as tabular sbtab (as presented on https://rba.inrae.fr/models)
-The arguments to provide are an rba-model and the optional argument for the path where the results should be stored.
-To run it, execute the following command in your terminal:

-    python generate_sbtab_of_model_for_html.py path/to/rba/model --output-dir dedicated/location/of/results

-### run command-line tool

-If the rbatools packaage is installed properly, the aforementioned scripts can also be executed as command-line tools The respective commands (with identical arguments as scripts) for the terminal are:

-    run-growth-rate-optimization path/to/rba/model --lp-solver cplex OR swiglpk --output-dir dedicated/location/of/results

-and

-    generate-sbtab-of-model-for-html path/to/rba/model --output-dir dedicated/location/of/results

-## Documentation

-A full api-reference documentation can be found at: https://sysbioinra.github.io/rbatools/api_ref

 ## Model availability
 RBA models can be obtained from the repository https://github.com/SysBioInra/Bacterial-RBA-models